-Departure track-keeping performance for the last quarter was 98.37%, an excellent figure considering many airlines have been unfamiliar with Gatwick's operating procedures through the pandemic.
-Although Route 4 presents operational issues due to the complexity of the route, compliance of 94.2% is considered an achievement.
-On 25th of February we removed the RNAV Standard Instrument Departure routes on Route 4, as required by the CAA; we are continuing to assess the track-keeping performance along the conventional routes with our industry partners.
+Departure track-keeping performance for the last quarter was 98.81%, a consistently excellent figure considering many airlines have been unfamiliar with Gatwick's operating procedures through the pandemic.
+This figure was a slight increase on 98.38% from Q4 2021.
+Although Route 4 presents operational issues due to the complexity of achieving the existing route with modern aircraft types, compliance of 95.18% is still considered an achievement.